WPCloudDeploy Documentation

 Bulk Actions In The WC Subscriptions List

 Most BULK actions will not properly handle cancelling sites.
-The only ones that will properly delete is CANCEL.
+The only ones that will properly delete sites is CANCEL.
 Others such as “Move To Trash” will not do it.

 And, “ACTIVATE” will not create a new site!
 So if a subscription was put on hold or somehow did not complete properly during initial checkout, the ACTIVATE function will not create the new site!